kmcphillips/stoneboatpottery.ca/README.markdown

 ## Tests

 There's a suite of spec tests for all models and helpers and some of the controllers.

+With SQLite the database will get created automatically.
 With MySQL you'll need to create the test database.

     $ mysql -u root -e "CREATE DATABASE stoneboat_test"
     $ mysql -u root -e "GRANT ALL PRIVILEGES ON stoneboat_test.* TO 'stoneboat'@'localhost' IDENTIFIED BY 'stoneboat'"
     $ mysql -u root -e "FLUSH PRIVILEGES"

-For SQLite you don't need to do anything.

 Next, clone your current database into your test database.